Podcast by Ryan Radecki, MD & Rory Spiegel, MD

 Have been enjoying Rory and Ryan’s commentary each month but please bring back the old intro music!
 Your fans demand it!

-Rephonic provides a wide range of data for two million podcasts so you can understand how popular each one is.
+Rephonic provides a wide range of data for three million podcasts so you can understand how popular each one is.
 See how many people listen to Annals of Emergency Medicine and access YouTube viewership numbers, download stats, chart rankings, ratings and more.

 Simply upgrade your account and use these figures to decide if the show is worth pitching as a guest or sponsor.